How To Submit Music

 If you’re curious about the kinds of shows we air, check out our Program Guide.
 Everything from indie rock to punk, hip hop, electronic music, metal, jazz, experimental music, blues, reggae, and much more has a place here at V89.
 That said, one thing we generally do not play is Top 40 (or Top 40-style) music.
 We’ve made exceptions for things that we judge to be of high musical merit or universally liked by our DJ staff; however, such exceptions are rare, and our general aim is to provide exposure and airplay for quality artists who do not receive support from mainstream radio.

 All digital submissions for music for our general rotation go to music [at] wvfs [dot] fsu [dot] edu.
 For submissions geared specifically toward our Undaground Railroad (hip hop) program, please send them to talktometallahassee [at] gmail [dot] com .
 Physical submissions all go to the station address mentioned above, but may be directed c/o any particular program.

 We are an album-oriented station.

 This means that our rotation and catalog consists almost entirely of albums and EPs.
 Because our programming focuses on exposing new music and playing multiple tracks from an artist/release (versus playing any one song over and over), multiple song releases stand a much greater chance of entering (and remaining in) rotation.
-One exception to this rule is vinyl 7″ singles, which we catalog for our 45 Speed program (which highlights nothing but 7″ vinyl).
+One exception to this rule is vinyl 7″ singles, which we catalog for our Vinyl Frontier program (which highlights our station’s vinyl collection of both LPs and 7″ records).
 This does not mean we won’t listen to your single, but you stand a greater chance of making it on air if you submit a quality full-length or extended play release.